MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 Please import them in this order to ensure that the bot can work them properly
-Disclaimer: the items and balance in your non character inventory wont be imported, we will release a patch for this soon
+Disclaimer: the items and balance in your non character inventory wont be imported, we will release a patch for this soon You dont need to add the overwrite unless you want to overwrite existing data on v2 if you do want to do that just type overwrite

 ## Importing Data with Spreadsheets